5 Ways to Incorporate Animal Advocacy into Your Pet Business

 5. Host a #GivingTuesday fundraiser.

-To be a champion of animal welfare, your pet business should first start close to home.
-You can’t advocate for the animals of the world if you’re not first taking optimal care of the furry friends in your facility.
+To be a champion of animal welfare and pet advocacy, your pet business should start close to home by refining the management of your own pet-care business.
+You can’t advocate for animals in far-flung communities if you’re not first taking optimal care of the furry friends in your facility.

-Animal welfare experts generally agree on these Five Freedoms as the gold standard:
+Animal welfare experts generally agree on these Five Freedoms as the gold standard for pet care:

 1. Freedom from hunger and thirst.